mcs07/homebrew-cheminformatics/README.md

     brew install mcs07/cheminformatics/open-babel --HEAD

-Getting the latest development version using the `--HEAD` option is also recommended for Open Babel because v2.3.2 no longer compiles on OS X 10.9 and higher.
+Getting the latest development version using the `--HEAD` option is also recommended for Open Babel because v2.3.2 requires patching to compile on OS X 10.9 and higher.

 ## Feedback and requests